 Sustainability of project outcome is guaranteed by the principle of capacity development and technology transfer to ensure continuity beyond the life span supported by innovative intervention actions for addressing any challenges that may arise.
 The project design allows the involvement and participation of the targeted local communities in program actions to create buy-in upon realising the socioeconomic benefits they derive from the project.
 Inherent in the project design is the element of training for transformation which will be implemented to entrench positive changes to communities resulting from project activities.
 A vehicle for strengthening community participation will be the capacitation of district-level environment committees which in turn are supported by ward-level environment sub-committees.
-Traditional leadership plays a critical role in project sustainability and building the capacity of these institutions to lead in adaptation measure will ensure sustainability after the project has ended.
+Traditional leadership plays a critical role in project sustainability and building the capacity of these institutions to lead in adaptation measures will ensure sustainability after the project has ended.
 Low maintenance cost technologies will be introduced especially for conservation farming.
+The appropriate technology will be from local vocational training centres that offer support to farmers on maintenance and new tools at affordable prices.
 For sustainability, these technologies should be able to be serviced locally and training of farmers on basic maintenance will be done.
-With increased productivity, farmers should be able to raise their own funds to pay for major repairs as necessary.
-More complex machinery will be handed over to the local Rural District Council which will be responsible for its maintenance and allocation of use.
+With increased productivity, farmers should be able to raise their own funds to pay for major repairs as necessary during and post project implementation.
+More complex machinery will be handed over to the local Rural District Council at the end of the project which will be responsible for its maintenance and allocation of use.
+Rural District Councils have access to , devolution funds that are aimed at promoting local development.